 How to Become a Counselor in Alabama

 The counseling industry is the perfect place for individuals who are caring, compassionate and those who possess a genuine desire to help others.
 The state of Alabama is a great place to study and practice as a counselor and there are a variety of counseling branches available that suit a wide range of professionals.
 Recent graduates can work as substance abuse counselors, mental health counselors, or even school counselors.
-The Alabama Department of Labor has estimated that counseling jobs in the substance abuse and behavioral disorders sector will grow by 2.68 percent through the year 2020.
+O*NET, a website sponsored by the US Department of Labor, has estimated that counseling jobs in the substance abuse, mental health, and behavioral disorders sector will grow by 17% in Alabama through the year 2030.

 Education Requirements to Become a Counselor in Alabama

 Alabama state laws require future counselors to first obtain a high-quality education which will serve them throughout their career and prepare them to adequately treat patients.
 A Master’s degree in counseling is the first step in the path to becoming a counselor.